code-423n4/2022-12-forgeries-findings/data/izhelyazkov-Q.md

 Recommended Mitigation Steps

 Either reimplement the function to disable `renounceOwnership` or clearly specify if it is part of the contract design.

+There is no support of non-enumerable NFTs.
+This should probably be stated somewhere in the contract.